-What happens during IVF treatment that might be different from the above?
+What happens during the treatment that might be different from the above?

-While most medical procedures can be standardised and consistent, IVF treatment is nothing of the sort.
+While most medical procedures can be standardised and consistent, In-Vitro Fertility Treatment is nothing of the sort.

 If you want to know what happens during In vitro Fertility Treatment that is different from the above, it’s hard to say for sure.
 Your age, your health and even just luck will play a major role in determining what steps might be added or removed from your treatment plan.

 Don’t let that put you off though: pregnancy is a unique and personal journey.
-Even with the help of IVF treatment to work out any bumps along the way, there still will be new challenges to overcome.
-Even with the powerful and effective forms of IVF treatment available, there will always be changes to the formula based on your own needs.
+Even with the help of the fertility treatment to work out any bumps along the way, there still will be new challenges to overcome.
+Even with the powerful and effective forms of this treatment available, there will always be changes to the formula based on your own needs.

-However, the majority of IVF processes will follow the above.
+However, the majority of fertility processes will follow the above.
 If you feel you require further details about what your treatment might entail, though, you can receive further information during a free consultation.

 The IVF Timeline: From Start to Finish

-The IVF timeline can be quite hard to work out at first, and understanding the IVF timeline from start to finish is so important.
+The timeline can be quite hard to work out at first, and understanding it from start to finish is so important.